Click the above link to view Word documents for all the handouts and the Instructor Manual for this chapter.

 Visualize Your Success

 Students are more likely to be successful if they have a clear visual picture of their success.
-Use this mostly blank page (Visualize Your Success) to have students create a mind map, draw, outline, or make a list of words to describe their picture of success.
+Use this mostly blank page, Visualize Your Success, to have students create a mind map, draw, outline, or make a list of words to describe their picture of success.
 Pass out packages of crayons or colored markers to encourage creativity.

-Use this mostly blank page (Happiness Is . . ) to have students draw a picture of what happiness means to them.
+Use this mostly blank page, Happiness Is . . ., to have students draw a picture of what happiness means to them.
 If students resist drawing a picture, have them make a list of what makes them happy.
 Challenge students to finish this activity in 5 minutes.
 They can share some items with the class.

 Ask students to pretend that they are on the beach and find a bottle.
 A genie pops out and says that they can have three wishes.
-The only things they cannot ask for are more wishes and the wishes need to be used for the finder of the bottle only.
-Ask students to write down their three wishes.
-Then ask students to volunteer to share their wishes.
-Then tell the students that you would like them to change the wishes into affirmations.
+Here are the requirements for the wishes:

 Review the guidelines for writing an affirmation: